Last checked and updated in July, 2026

 Pros:

-• Base Salary: Unlike brokers, you typically get a modest base pay plus overtime.
+• Base salary: Unlike most brokerages, you get a modest base plus overtime while you ramp up.

 Cons: